abrasive/shairport/README.md

 Metadata
 --------

-The following metadata can be sent to the player for the currently playing track:
+The following metadata can be output for the currently playing track:

   * artist
   * title